SSE-SUH/spassMeter/README.md

  <version>1.25</version>
 </dependency>
 ```
-Similarly, the other JARs are available as individual artifacts: spass-meter-annotations, spass-meter-ant, spass-meter-boot, spass-meter-ia, spass-meter-rt, spass-meter-static.
+Similarly for the other artifacts: spass-meter-annotations, spass-meter-ant, spass-meter-boot, spass-meter-ia, spass-meter-rt, spass-meter-static.